NIPH – Norwegian Institute of Public Health

 In 2002 and 2003, NIPH merged with several other institutions and units to form a new, more comprehensive public health institute.
 The new institute was given responsibility for all health-related population registries, except the Cancer Registry of Norway.
 It also coordinated all public collection of epidemiological data in the country, as well as conducting forensic toxicology and drug abuse research.

 Over the past years, NIPH has been reorganizing its activities and structure.
 From January 2016, the former Norwegian Knowledge Centre for the Health Services (NOKC) was, among other national institutions, incorporated as part of NIPH.
-The former NOKC has essentially become an additional domain to the three existing ones in NIPH, which constitute NIPH’s overarching organizational structure today.
-The reorganization process is still ongoing, and the name of the new domain as well as its activities, and how these activities will be organized, is still to be decided.
-Today, activities of the new domain are mainly the same as NOKC’s.
-[This information will be updated as soon as the new action plan for the domain is in place]
+The former NOKC has become Divison for health services, an additional fourth domain to the three existing ones in NIPH, which constitute NIPH’s overarching organizational structure today.

 Current activities of the new domain within NIPH are divided into three main entities:

-- HTA, systematic reviews and dissemination, teaching and support for EBM and evidence-based policy, clinical guidelines, research and method development, method support to Cochrane Collaboration, EPOC (Effective Practice and Organisation of Care Group) satellite, and secretariat for the Campbell Collaboration.
+- HTA, systematic reviews and dissemination, teaching and support for EBM and evidence-based policy, clinical guidelines, The Grading of Recommendations Assessment, Development and Evaluation (GRADE) research and method development, method support to Cochrane Collaboration, EPOC (Effective Practice and Organisation of Care Group) satellite, and secretariat for the Campbell Collaboration.

 - Patient and user experience surveys, quality measurements and improvement in the health services, patient safety, and comparative health system analysis.